Kiwi Business Story: John Wyatt from Recruit I.T.

 Do an OMP course if you haven't already!
 And, as an entrepreneur, sometimes you (that could be potentially me) just can't help yourself by getting involved in the next thing, and you blast away with your great idea.
 If you've got more than one area of the business that's running like that, but others aren't, then you have to be careful.

 Something that echoed on OMP47 was to get independent opinions and prototype your idea to get a great insight into its potential success before sinking in money and time.
 It is certainly a lesson I wish I had learned earlier.
-And, on that note, you forget how much time a start-up takes, which can take you away from your core business.
+On that note, you forget how much time a start-up takes, which can take you away from your core business.
 Rarely do benefits in one area come about without cost in another.

 For me, it's about spending time in the right space and in the right place, really stepping back and also having faith in my great business partners/executive team to run more of the business.
 You have to accept that while it's not how you would do it, someone could do it better.

-Finally, being able to help and direct people in their career and give back to the community that we live and work in is something that we do a lot of.
 Successful entrepreneurs are often in a position to be able to do something to help others.
 A saying I came across the other day sums it all up.
 Ultimately, 'we make a living by what we get, but we make a life by what we give'.

-Follow the link for more information about Recruit I.T. and its range of services and group of companies
+Follow the link for more information about Recruit I.T. and its range of services and group of companies.